Home » Bee Farm Blog » Bee Gardens » Make a Rain Garden for Bees

 • Anise-Hyssop

 Depending on the amount of water that runs through the area – you might consider growing something special – like a shallow wide pot to hold a lotus tuber.
-These plants feed bees and make an eye-catching display.
-They must have constantly wet feet though.
+They feed bees and make an eye-catching display.

 If you live in a region with clay soil, drainage and gardening in general can be more challenging.
 Soil that does not drain well may require a larger special area to handle the incoming water.